 Is the park using any government funding?

-Nearly all of the funds raised for Phase I and Phase II have been private.
-Generous community donors and businesses have stepped up with gifts to the Foundation.
-The Illinois Department of Commerce and Economic Opportunity awarded Levee Park a $500,000 grant in 2021.
+The goal has always been to build Levee Park without asking East Peoria citizens for any tax funds.
+Local businesses and community supporters have stepped up with generous gifts to the Foundation.
+Additionally, the Illinois Department of Commerce and Economic Opportunity awarded Levee Park a $500,000 grant in 2021.
 We are pleased East Peoria was selected as the Illinois community to receive these public funds.
 In 2022, the City of East Peoria and The Foundation received a matching grant from the Illinois Department of Natural Resources.
 The grant is the Open Space Lands Acquisition and Development (OSLAD) program for $400,000.
 This grant requires a 50% match.
 The public can help the Foundation reach the 50% match with their generous donations to build Levee Park.
 The City of East Peoria owns the land on which the park is being constructed ensuring the park will be a public benefit for all to enjoy.

 How can I be a part of the park and its development?